-The Financial Services Skills Commission is an independent, non-partisan, member-led body, representing the UK financial services sector on skills.
+The Financial Services Skills Commission is an independent, member-led body, representing the UK financial services sector on skills.
 We work directly with the sector and advocate for innovative collaboration to ensure that businesses have the talent and skills it needs for the future.

 The creation of the Commission was a key recommendation from the work of the the HMT-led Financial Services Skills Taskforce (2018-20) launched by former Chancellor, the Rt Hon Philip Hammond MP.
 The Taskforce identified the challenges that technology, demographic change and globalisation are having on the UK financial services sector and developed five recommendations to address these challenges.
 Read the taskforce report here.